 You cannot apply for an eligibility declaration if you are subject to an imprisonment order for the serious offence or you are a relevant excluded person.

 If you apply to the QCT the onus is on you to satisfy the QCT that yours is an exceptional case in which it would not harm the best interests of children to approve your eligibility.
-EDC decisions may not be appealed but you may re-apply after 2 years.
+Decisions of the Eligibility Declarations Committee may not be appealed but you may re-apply after 2 years.

 If the QCT grants an eligibility declaration, then you may submit an application for teacher registration or permission to teach to the QCT.